 6) Order almost everything from Net a Porter (they deliver in 24 hours and do a speedy London service, too), and from Liberty London, then sit at home watching rubbish tv and adding name tags.
-While it may not be quite as merry a process as I’d have hoped for, there is a bonus in doing it this way: I’ve saved an awful lot of energy, and I haven’t been lured in by festive displays into buying anything but gifts I think will really be enjoyed.
+While it may not be quite as merry a process as I’d have hoped for, there is a bonus in doing it this way: I’ve saved an awful lot of energy, and I haven’t been lured in by festive displays that always captivate me so.

 Applying the logic that if this is my reality, that I am perhaps not alone and that perhaps there are plenty of you who are also sofa-bound, gulping tea by the gallon in the hope it’ll soothe a sore throat, watching While You Were Sleeping on repeat, with little chance of making it to the shops, and that perhaps you may be after a gift for someone (or something cheering for yourself), and that perhaps I can help, I compiled the below.
 (GASP: what a long sentence – remember I am poorly so brain is addled.)
 Merry Christmas //

 Aromatherapy Associates Deep Relax Bath & Shower Oil / I give this oil frequently as a gift and always hear back from people to say that it’s been one of the best additions to their bath.
 It’s universally loved and this is the best of their scent range in my opinion.
 Sneaky tip – if you’re a shower person, sprinkle the teeniest bit on the floor before you get in to be engulfed in Deep Relax-scented steam.
 Heaven.